Modern Wallpaper in South Africa

 Once you’re sure your plaster has completely dried (little signs such as condensation on your windows will help you determine when it is ready to go) and you’ve sized your walls, you can finally get down to the fun part – giving your room the perfect look.

-Graham & Brown’s wallcoverings – especially from our Superfresco Easy range – are thick and made to last, making them ideal for covering up any blemishes in your walls.
+Graham & Brown’s wallcoverings – especially from their Superfresco Easy range – are thick and made to last, making them ideal for covering up any blemishes in your walls.
 Superfresco Easy is designed to be as durable as possible and is also easy to apply, with users pasting the wall rather than the paper itself.
 This cuts your decorating time in half.
 It’s also far easier to remove than traditional wallpaper, which is handy if you decide to go for a new look in a few years’ time.

 Don’t just assume that you cannot touch your walls for months after they have been plastered.
 Times have changed!